 It is hard to name the best place to experience Swedish design, not because of any shortage, but because design permeates everything—from the streets to shops and restaurants.
-Stockholm has four shopping neighborhoods, each with its own special character.
+Stockholm has four shopping neighbourhoods, each with its own special character.

 City is a hub for malls and department stores.
 Major clothing chains are also found here.
 Fashion is geared toward a younger crowd and tends to be affordable.
 By all means, don’t miss any of the newer malls and department stores, PUB, Illums Bolighus and MOOD, or the exclusive NK.

 Gamla Stan is so much more than Västerlånggatan, the touristy souvenir street.
 Visit Gamla Stan in your hunt for authentic handicrafts, art and curiosities.
-Many small specialty shops and true gems can be found here, especially along Köpmangatan and Österlånggatan.
+Many small speciality shops and true gems can be found here, especially along Köpmangatan and Österlånggatan.
 Stroll along Lilla and Stora Nygatan, or lose the map and wander freely.
 Gamla Stan is not big.

 The southern island, Södermalm, is like a city within a city with its characteristic relaxed, bohemian vibe.
-Here you will find many specialty shops, particularly ones featuring design and vintage fashion.
+Here you will find many speciality shops, particularly ones featuring design and vintage fashion.
 Central areas of Södermalm include Götgatan, Skånegatan and the area known as SoFo, which stands for South of Folkungagatan.
-A cluster of handicraft shops can be found around Slussen and along Hornsgatan, while Hornstull and Mariatorget are popular up-and-coming neighborhoods.
+A cluster of handicraft shops can be found around Slussen and along Hornsgatan, while Hornstull and Mariatorget are popular up-and-coming neighbourhoods.

 Find even more tips at www.visitstockholm.com/en/To-Do/Shopping/